Skip to main content

 Numbers, strings, functions, classes, and almost everything used in Python are considered objects.

-Because of this, in Python, variables, functions, classes, and all elements have their own attributes and methods as objects.
+As a result, variables, functions, classes, and all elements have their own attributes and methods as objects.

 Reviewing the Components of an Object